camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 default.

-The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` have methods that returns the same collections as the predefined mappers.
+The same problems can occur by using a custom output variable mapping since `DmnDecisionTableResult` has methods that returns the same collections as the predefined mappers.
 Additionally, it is not recommended to save a `DmnDecisionTableResult` or a `DmnRuleResult` as process/case variable because the underlying implementation can change in a new version of Camunda BPM.